-What causes fear
+What seems to cause fear

-While this might not cover all cases of fear, one of the primary causes of fear is when we perceive an idea as dangerous.
+While this might not cover all cases of fear, one of the primary causes of fear seems to be when we perceive an idea as dangerous.
 The fear is basically a “possible truth”, or a way the world could be, but is not necessarily.
 These possible truths could range from “I’m in danger of falling and dying” or “I’m about to get bitten by that spider” to “He’s late because he got in a car crash”.
 Often these ideas have serious implications for your life if they were true, but because you have no proof, they can hang within your mind as a possibility unresolved for a long time.

 It is important to note that these “possible truths” conflict with other ideas that you would be more comfortable with, things like “I’m completely safe” or “I’m sure he’s late because of traffic”.
 It is all too easy to lose sight of the idea one might be comfortable with because the presence of the dangerous idea can attract all the attention.

 It is primarily the unresolved conflict between the comfortable idea and the dangerous one that keeps fear alive inside you.

 What to do about it

 To resolve fear, you need to find a way to resolve the conflict between the comfortable and dangerous ideas.